loomio/loomio_help/content/guides/consent_process/index.md

 ---

 ## Glossary

+**Advice Process:** A faster, consultative style of decision-making that can still grow buy-in, trust, and collective intelligence.
+[Learn how, here](../advice_process).

 **Open Discussion:** a discussion style where all members of the team contribute as they have something to offer in a popcorn style.